johnsanthosh/timesheet/README.md

    - Click "Add User" to create new accounts
    - Click edit icon to modify user details
    - Click delete icon to remove users (cannot delete yourself)
+   - Note: Deleting a user also deletes all their time entries

 3. **Manage Activities**:
    - Navigate to "Activities" in the menu